Coherent States for infinite homogeneous waveguide arrays: Cauchy coherent states for $E(2)$: Conclusion

-In Sec. \ref{resolutioncartesian} we have provided a resolution of the identity in Cartesian coordinates involving just coherent states on half the coherent state label space (at the price of including also the derivatives), i.e. in terms of the initial data, Eq. (\ref{initialDataCartesian}), for oscillatory solutions of the Helmholtz equation (\ref{HelmholtzPolar}), or (\ref{HelmholtzCartesian}).
+In Sec. \ref{resolutioncartesian} we have provided a resolution of the identity involving just coherent states on half the coherent state label space (at the price of including also the derivatives), i.e. in terms of the initial Cauchy data, eqn. (\ref{initialDataCartesian}), of the coherent states seen as oscillatory solutions to the Helmholtz equation in label space (\ref{HelmholtzPolar}), or (\ref{HelmholtzCartesian}), and for this reason we named them \textit{Cauchy coherent states}.
 This construction is the same as the one provided in \cite{SphereMomentum20} (eq.
-(53)) for the momentum representation of a particle on the sphere (there on $S^3$, but this applies to any Euclidean group $E(n)$).
-In fact, the states constructed there satisfy the same overlap (cf. eq.
+(53)) for the momentum representation of a particle on the sphere (there on $S^3$, but this applies to any Euclidean group $E(n)$, in particular to $E(2)$).
+In fact, the states constructed there satisfy the same overlap (cf. Eq.
 (52) of \cite{SphereMomentum20}) as in (\ref{overlapcartesian}), except for a shift in the index of the kernels due to the dimensionality of the sphere.

-Due to this analogy, it would be interesting to construct the generalized Fourier transform (see \cite{SphereMomentum20}) connecting functions on the label space with a representation in the circle (the variable of rotations in $E(2)$), and obtain a realization in terms of functions on the circle (and the corresponding coherent states) for solutions on the infinite waveguide array, providing an interpretation of it.
+Due to this analogy, it would be interesting to construct the generalized Fourier transform (see \cite{SphereMomentum20}) connecting functions on the label space $(x,y)$ (momentum space) with a representation in the circle (configuration space in terms of the variable of rotations in $E(2)$), and obtain a realization in terms of functions on the circle (and the corresponding coherent states) for solutions on the infinite waveguide array, providing an interpretation of it.
 This is work in progress \cite{CSE2}.

-With respect to the other resolution of the identity in terms of coherent states on the circle (again, this is a circle in the label space, not the circle associated with rotations in E(2)), it would be interesting to further study its properties, and try to generalize to other curves in the label space.
+Finally, an interpretation of Cauchy coherent states in terms of the zeroth- and first-order correction to the propagation of initial wave-packets in tilted waveguide arrays is provided.